 Caramel Apple Nachos

-Prepare your toppings first - have crushed Heath bars and caramel sauce handy.
-Also, microwave white candy melts per package instructions and pour them in a plastic bag.
+- Prepare your toppings first - have crushed Heath bars and caramel sauce handy.
+Also, microwave white candy melts per package instructions and pour them in a Ziploc bag (gallon sized).
 Cut a small hole in the one corner of the bag.

 - Drizzle caramel sauce on top, followed by white candy melts, then quickly sprinkled with heath bar crumbles.